Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 Record the addresses that are accessed.
 Mark the test as failed if the same address is read twice.
 This part might be hard to do in the gdb language, so we may want to just log the addresses and then use a separate program to analyze the logs, or do the gdb tasks from Python.

+#### Discussion

+The best approach for validating the correctness of memory accesses is an open question that requires further investigation and prototyping.
+The above sections discuss some possibilities.

+However, there is one additional consideration that may make this easier.
+The careful-access approach to memory protection is only planned for hash and MAC algorithms.
+These lend themselves to a linear access pattern on input data; it may be simpler to test that a linear pattern is followed, rather than a random-access single-access-per-location pattern.

 ## Analysis of argument protection in built-in drivers

 TODO: analyze the built-in implementations of mechanisms for which there is a requirement on drivers.
 By code inspection, how satisfied are we that they meet the requirement?